Qolors/FeedCord/README.md

 ```

 Replace `./PATH/TO/MY/JSON/FILE/` with the actual path to your `appsettings.json`.

+**Note:**: Depending on your architecture, use `qolors/feedcord:latest` for amd64 architecture, or `qolors/feedcord:latest-arm64` for arm64 architecture.
+Ensure to uncomment the appropriate line in the docker-compose.yml as per your system's architecture.
+If you need a different please open a request.

 **Step 2:** Navigate to your `FeedCord` directory in your terminal and run: